MiChaelinzo/bci-v1/README.md

 csharp,
 nodejs,
 python,
-- Don't run Neural_Interface_Thanos.exe & DeepNet_Interface(caution).app even Malware don't recommend it.
+- Don't run Neural_Interface_Thanos.exe & DeepNet_Interface(caution).app even malware scanners don't recommend it.
 But if you do beware!